shihaocao/until-rockridge/content/index.md

 ---

-Please submit your mini-audition for acting on this [google form application](https://forms.gle/wjnqGLDM65fk8ZnK8)!
+Please submit your mini-audition tape for acting on this [google form application](https://forms.gle/wjnqGLDM65fk8ZnK8)!

 If you are interested sound engineering or production staff, **please fill out the same form as above**.